hning86/azuremlps/README.md

 ```

 #### List-AmlWorkspaces
 Please note that this commandlet can only list Standard Wokspaces.
 Free Workspaces are not tied to any Azure subscriptions so they will not be listed here.
+This commandlet requires the presence of the Azure management certificate.

 ```
 List-AmlWorkspace -AzureSubscriptionId '<azure_subscription_id>' -ManagementCertThumbprint '<management_cert_thumbprint>'